Creamy Greek Yogurt Potato Salad (No Mayo!)

 This potato salad recipe immediately got added to my “to try” list.

-So one night we decided to grill up some burgers, and I knew that it was the perfect time to try this no mayo potato salad.
+So one night we decided to grill up some burgers, and I knew that it was the perfect time to try this Greek yogurt potato salad.

 I mixed it up, but I have to confess it looked so much like the potato salad dressing that I’ve been avoiding all these years that I was a little hesitant to take a bite.
 (Which was ridiculous since I made the stuff and I knew that there was absolutely no mayonnaise in it.)